+FY

-FY 1.
-Enter the beginning and ending dates of the period covered by the semiannual report.
+1. Enter the beginning and ending dates of the period covered by the semiannual report.

 2. Enter the total number of prime contracts awarded subject to Davis-Bacon Act or the Contract Work Hours and Safety Standards Act awarded during the period covered by this report.

-3. Enter the total dollar value of the contracts listed on line 2 4.
-Enter the total number of contractors/subcontractors against whom complaints were received.
+3. Enter the total dollar value of the contracts listed on line 2.

+4. Enter the total number of contractors/subcontractors against whom complaints were received.

 5. Enter the total number of investigations completed.

-6 Enter the total number of contractors/subcontractors
+6. Enter the total number of contractors/subcontractors found in violation as a result of the investigations reported on line 5.

-nter the total amount of back wages determine mployees by contractors/subcontractors und a) Davis-Bacon Act (prevailing wage violation Contract Work Hours and Safety Standards Artime violations). ees for t nter the total amount of back wages paid employ by contractors/subcontractors reported on line he: Davis-Bacon Act (prevailing wage violation Contract Work Hours and Safety Standards Artime violations). titut Act nter the total number of employees paid wage ration as reported on line 8, under the Davis-Bac and/or Contract Work Hours and Safety Standard Act.
-Enter the amount of liquidated damages assessed ered necessary for proper understanding of the report.)
+7. Enter the total amount of back wages determined due employees by contractors/subcontractors under the:

+a) Davis-Bacon Act (prevailing wage violations).

+b) Contract Work Hours and Safety Standards Act (overtime violations).

+8. Enter the total amount of back wages paid employees by contractors/subcontractors reported on line 6, for the:

+a) Davis-Bacon Act (prevailing wage violations).

+b) Contract Work Hours and Safety Standards Act (overtime violations).

+9. Enter the total number of employees paid wage restitution as reported on line 8, under the Davis-Bacon Act and/or Contract Work Hours and Safety Standards Act.

+10. Enter the amount of liquidated damages assessed as a result of violations under the Contract Work Hours and Safety Standards Act.

+Remarks: (Enter any explanation or comment considered necessary for proper understanding of the report.)